 How to Use LinkedIn Learning

-Lunch and Learn — IN PERSON.
-This training will offer a hands-on blended learning experience using LinkedIn Learning resources and in-person activities.
+Lunch and Learn — This training will offer a hands-on blended learning experience using LinkedIn Learning resources and in-person activities.
 In this session, we will go through the How to Use LinkedIn Learning course and explore ways to create our own learning experiences.
+Learn how to find the best courses to take using recommendations and search tools, explore learning paths, play and pause training videos, use transcripts and exercise files, and customize your learning experience.

 LinkedIn Learning for Student & Faculty Success